 Giza Pyramid Complex – Cairo, Egypt

-Of course, I could not make a virtual tour list without including the most famous pyramids in the world.
+Of course, I could not make a list of virtual tours without including the most famous pyramids in the world.

 Built during the Fourth Dynasty of the Old Kingdom of Ancient Egypt (around 2500 BC), these pyramids served as the necropolis for the pharaohs and elite of the time.
 Still to this day, they hide many of their secrets under sand and limestone.

 While there’s not an “official” virtual tour, you can see many points of view of the necropolis, including the Sphinx, by using Google Maps Street View.
 (Move the little man to other blue dots to see the different views.)

 The Eiffel Tower – Paris, France

 Similar to the pyramids, Google Maps Street View allows you to place that little man all over the place in and around the Eiffel Tower so you can see it from above, below, around, and from every point of view imaginable.

 It’s interesting to note that when the Eiffel Tower was built for the 1889 World’s Fair, the public hated it, and it was supposed to be just a temporary structure.
-Today, it is the symbol of France, and it is recognized all over the world.
+Today, it is the symbol of France, and is recognized all over the world.

 The Catacombs – Paris, France

-The Catacombes De Paris is the final resting place of millions of souls since the late 18th century when major public health problems tied to the city’s cemeteries led to the exhumation and transfer of the bodies to an underground site.
+The Catacombes De Paris has been the final resting place of millions of souls since the late 18th century when major public health problems tied to the city’s cemeteries led to the exhumation and transfer of the bodies to an underground site.

 The first evacuations were made from 1785 to 1787, transferring the remnants from Paris’ largest cemetery, the Saints-Innocents cemetery.